arjunvarmar/arjun-academic/_posts/2023-01-13-new-paper-published.md

 ---
 layout: post
-title: "Paper on "Dislocation assisted phase separation" published"
+title: "Paper on dislocation assisted phase separation published"
+categories: blog
 ---

-Our paper on the phase field study of dislocation assisted phase separation was published today.
+Our paper on the phase field study of dislocation assisted phase separation has finally been published!

 In this study, we have used the phase field dislocation dynamics simulations coupled with a composition field to study the microstructure evolution around stationary dislocations.